Edinburgh-College-of-Art/2019-04-15-gitcarp/index.md

 <h2 id="setup">Setup</h2>

 <p>
-    To participate in a
-    {% if page.carpentry == "swc" %}
-    Software Carpentry
-    {% elsif page.carpentry == "dc" %}
-    Data Carpentry
-    {% elsif page.carpentry == "lc" %}
-    Library Carpentry
-    {% endif %}
-    workshop,
-    you will need access to the software described below.
+    To participate in you will need access to the software described below.
     In addition, you will need an up-to-date web browser.
 </p>
 <p>